Generating the mapping class groups by torsions: Introduction

-The study of the generating set of the mapping class group of an oriented closed surface begun in the 1930s.
+The study of the generating set of the mapping class group of a closed oriented surface begun in the 1930s.
 The first generating set of the mapping class group was found by Dehn (\cite{De}).
 This generating set consist of $2g(g-1)$ Dehn twists for genus $g \geq 3$.
 About a quarter of a century later, Lickorish found a generating set consisting of $3g-1$ Dehn twists for $g \geq 1$ (\cite{Li}).
-The numbers of Dehn twists in the generating set was improved to $2g+1$ by Humphries (\cite{Hu}).
+The number of Dehn twists in the generating set was improved to $2g+1$ by Humphries (\cite{Hu}).
 In fact this is the minimal number of the generators if we require that all of the generators are Dehn twists.
 This is also proved by Humphries.

 If we consider generators other than Dehn twists, it is possible to find smaller generating sets.
-Wajnryb found that the mapping class groups $\text{Mod}(S_g)$ can be generated by two elements (\cite{Wa}), each of which is some product of Dehn twists.
+Wajnryb found that the mapping class group $\text{Mod}(S_g)$ can be generated by two elements (\cite{Wa}), each of which is some product of Dehn twists.
 One element in Wajynrb's generating set has finite order.
 Korkmaz in \cite{Ko} gave another generating set consisting of two elements.
 One of Korkmaz's generators is a Dehn twist and the other one is a torsion element of order $4g+2$.

 The mapping class group $\text{Mod}(S_g)$ can be generated only by torsion elements.
 By an $involution$ in a group we simply mean any element of order 2.
 Luo proved that for $g \geq 3$, $\text{Mod}(S_g)$ is generated by finitely many involutions (\cite{Lu}).
 In Luo's result, the number of the involutions grows linearly with $g$.
 Brendle and Farb found a universal upper bound for the number of involutions that generate $\text{Mod}(S_g)$.
 They proved that for $g \geq 3$, $\text{Mod}(S_g)$ can be generated by 7 involutions (\cite{BF}).
 Kassabov improved the number of involution generators to 4 if $g \geq 7$, 5 if $g \geq 5$ and 6 if $g \geq 3$ (\cite{Ka}).